tanmoypaul0400/tanmoypaul0400/README.md

 - 👋 Hi, I’m Tanmoy Paul
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data
+- 🌱 I’m currently learning more about Data
 - 💞️ I’m looking to collaborate on Data Analytics or Data science